-The employee handbook is meant to be an addition to the contract of employment and is often referred to in the contract of employment.
+The employee handbook is an addition to the contract of employment and is often referred to in the contract of employment.

-The Employee Handbook is intended to cover areas that apply to all employees equally, and refers to policies which should be applied consistently across the organisation.
-The booklet will often cover the companies policies on many areas including:
+The Employee Handbook is intended to cover areas that apply to all employees equally and refers to policies that should be applied consistently across the organisation.
+The booklet will often cover the companies policies in many areas including:

 - Company mission statement